lokeshh/gsoc2016/source/_posts/2016-06-21-categorical-data.markdown

 Daru has now the capability to store and process categorical data.

 Daru has now three types of vector

 - :object
 - :numeric
 - :category (new)

-With introduction of categorical data, Daru has now two benefits
+With introduction of categorical data, Daru has now two benefits-

 1. Storage of categorical data is very effective.
 2. Tasks related to categorical data have become a lot easier